ro-berto/build/scripts/slave/README.md

 # scripts/slave

-This directory contains scripts which run on buildbot 'slave' machines.
-The primary form of these scripts is in [recipes][1], which live in the `recipes` and `recipe_modules` folders.
+This directory contains scripts and modules that are executed by the [recipes][1] that are run by chromium's LUCI builders.
+The recipes live in the `recipes` and `recipe_modules` directories.

 [1]: https://chromium.googlesource.com/infra/luci/recipes-py